KuenstlicheIntelligenz/KuenstlicheIntelligenz.github.io/_posts/2020-01-09-Understanding-Deep-Learning-Languages.md

  - Deep Learning
 ---

+Instead of using multiple models for image retrival, which has shown to improve performance, this paper aims to get multiple outputs of a single model and combine them to have a similar ensemble effect.
+Basically they combine SPoC, Mac and GeM as pooling methods before the final layers in the network.
+Rember SPoC deals with larger regions, Mac focuses on smaller details in the image.

+Additionally used is label smoothing and temperature scaling.
+What is this?

+"The temperature scaling with low-temperature parameterτin the Equation 4,  assigns a larger gradient to more chal-lenging  examples  and  is  helpful  for  intra-class  compact,and inter-class spread-out embedding."
+What does that mean?

+"The label smooth-ing enhances a model, thereby improves generalization by estimating the marginalized effect of a label-dropout duringtraining.
+Therefore, to prevent over-fitting, and learn betterembedding, we add label smoothing and temperature scal-ing in the auxiliary classification loss"

 # NLP
 - Tokenization: Split text into individual text building blocks ( words, punctation, ...) after specialized rules.
 - Tagging: Like in school, tag the words as nouns or verbs and it dependencies ( what is doing something in a sentence